 - Costa Rica – Costa Rica is one of the few countries that has managed to maintain the lowest Covid-19 fatality rates because of its successful management of the virus.
 So, if you meet their strict travel requirements, you can go ahead and plan a trip there.

 - British Virgin Islands – Another popular holiday location you could consider during the pandemic is the British Virgin Islands.
 Known for its breathtaking scenery, secluded beaches with pristine waters, it is indeed a paradise.

-- Slovenia – Slovenia had been ignored by tourists up until now but is going to be among the top destinations for 2021.
+- Slovenia – Slovenia had been ignored by tourists up until now but is going to be among the top destinations.
 As one of the most sustainable countries, the country and its capital have become a massive trend amongst travelers.

 - The Islands of Tahiti – The Islands of Tahiti are a natural choice for any traveler.
 Boasting naturally pristine and remote beaches, these islands are a perfect escape in this new age of travel.
 Enjoy an authentic Tahitian experience with complete safety around you.

 - Rwanda – Safe and sustainable travel has been at the part of Rwanda culture even during the days before the pandemic.
 So, in Rwanda’s case, you can enjoy a tourism product that is well tested and developed with additional safety measures that not only protect the locals and the travelers but the endangered species of their forests.